iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 interface and serves as a **gateway** for the Modbus master to communicate with RTU devices.

-When both modules are enabled, the Home menu <i class="fa-solid fa-home"></i>
+After both Modbus modules are enabled, the Home menu <i class="fa-solid fa-home"></i>
-will show a new Modbus Master and Gateway node in the OPC-UA device list.
-The Modbus master allows to scan a single IP or subnet for known modbus devices (figure 7):
+will display a new Modbus Master and Gateway node in the OPC-UA device list.

+The Modbus Master allows **scanning a single IP or subnet** for known devices (figure 7):

 ![iQunet Modbus Master Scanner]({{ site.baseurl }}/assets/images/iqunet-modbus-tcp-scan.svg)
-<figcaption>figure 7: Scanning a subnet for Modbus-TCP devices.</figcaption>
+<figcaption>figure 7: Scanning a LAN subnet for Modbus-TCP devices.</figcaption>

-After the battery of the Dragino LSN50 sensor is inserted, the configuration dashboard of the iQunet server shall display a new LoRaWAN device under the LoRa Radio Module.
-The devEUI found on the LSN50 sensor should match the devEUI as displayed in the dashboard.
+The scanner is also capable of scanning not only for **Modbus slave devices** on the **local network** (Ethernet or WiFi) but also for **remote devices** via any configured Wireguard VPN endpoint on the iQunet server.

 Communication with the sensor will not start until the encryption key is